Jad Issa

 Secondary interests

 I'm very interested in philosophy of mathematics and logic and apparent interaction with ontology and epistemology.
-I am strongly driven by a general principle of extensionality/structuralism that the only truths and realities are those that can be in some sense seen or interacted with, in total contrast with Plato's world of forms, objects have no intrinsic existence, truth, or structure.
-This influences my general research approaches towards pragmatism of theories and formalism.
+I am strongly driven by a general principle of extensionality/structuralism that the only truths and realities are those that can be in some sense seen or interacted with, in total contrast with Plato's theory of forms, objects have no intrinsic existence, truth, or structure.
+This further drives me towards what I call "axiomatic synthesis": given a context, an appropriate language and appropriate axioms are declared, and from there truths and structures are constructed rather than discovered.
+I hold the opinion that accepting a monadic, absolute, immutable truth to be sought after, with it being sometimes provably unreachable is a dangerous acceptance of authoritarianism and obedience, and is an insult to human intellect.
+This influences my general research approaches towards the pragmatism of theories and formalism as well as their cleanliness and efficiency.

 I am also interested in theoretical physics, including QFT and the standard model without being serious knowledgeable about them.
 The application of the theory to reality is secondary to me with the mathematical constructs being the most interesting.
 I'm therefore interested in things like string theory independently of their validity as or if experimental data arises.